This post was updated on July 18, 2022.

 8. SCOTTISH SETTLERS BUILT FLORIDA’S FIRST GOLF COURSE IN SARASOTA IN 1906

-It’s no surprise that the first golf course in Sarasota and the state of Florida was built by a real estate developer.
+It’s no surprise that the first golf course in the state of Florida was built by a real estate developer in Sarasota.
 Sent from Scotland to manage a struggling colony of about 60 Scottish families, J.H.
 Gillespie is known as the “Father of Sarasota.”
 In addition to building the city’s first roads, establishing its first railroad service, and starting the tourism industry with its first hotel, Gillespie constructed two holes for golf in 1886.
-Later, he opened the first golf course in Florida in 1906.
+He officially opened the golf course in 1906.

 Today, Sarasota residents and visitors can choose from hundreds of premier golf courses in the area, from The Highlands (of course!) to The Groves, a challenging public course.
 For a thorough guide to the best links close to Sarasota, see Golf Coast Magazine.

-9. TOURISM IS NO. 1, BUT BUSINESS IS BOOMING IN SARASOTA
+9. TOURISM IS NO. 1, BUT ALL KINDS OF BUSINESS IS BOOMING IN SARASOTA

 The medical industry is a big employer in Sarasota, as are grocery stores and law enforcement agencies.
 Tropicana, known for fresh orange juice (this is the Sunshine State, after all), still operates in Bradenton, where it was founded in 1947 by an Italian immigrant who arrived in America with $25 in his pocket.